 About Recollectiv (former Liberty Shared)

-Liberty Shared is a contributor to the Counter-Trafficking Data Collaborative.
+RecollectiV (formerly Liberty Shared) contributed data to the Counter-Trafficking Data Collaborative between 2016 and 2020.
 Founded in 2011, Liberty Shared runs a range of programs seeking to disrupt the environment in which exploitation thrives.

 Liberty Shared aims to prevent human trafficking through legal advocacy, technological interventions, and strategic collaborations with NGOs, corporations, and financial institutions.
 The primary focus of operation is to share information, expertise, data, and best practices with anti-trafficking stakeholders through online platforms.
 Working with public, private sector and NGO’s it champions legal reforms and gathers intelligence on slavery.